rabanti-github/NanoXLSX-experimental/README.md

 ![license](https://img.shields.io/github/license/rabanti-github/NanoXlsx.svg)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Frabanti-github%2FNanoXLSX.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Frabanti-github%2FNanoXLSX?ref=badge_shield)

+**IMPORTANT!
+DO NOT LINK TO THIS REPOSITORY.
+IT IS JUST TO PERFORM TESTS ON GITHUB ACTIONS THAT MUST BE DONE ON MASTER.
+THE PROJECT IS WAS CREATED TO PREVENT COMMIT SPAMMING THE LIVE REPOSITORY.**
+**THIS REPOSITORY CAN BE DELETED ANY TIME!**
+---

 NanoXLSX is a small .NET library written in C#, to create and read Microsoft Excel files in the XLSX format (Microsoft Excel 2007 or newer) in an easy and native way

 * **Minimum of dependencies** (\*